adamrudolf-becube/minicrm-automation/README.md

 it, we can immediately start running the code from another machine.

 * **Consistency** - the scrpipt doesn't change the state of the machine it's runnign on.
-This means that the scipt can die mid-run, we can start it again withour any cleanup or other preparation.
+This means that the script can die mid-run, we can start it again without any cleanup or other preparation.

 ### Independent runs - can be run any time and repeatedly